-- 195. The NRLMG stakeholder representatives recommend that the Minister: - a) agrees that the proposal should be progressed in the October 2006 Review of Sustainability Measures and Other Management Controls.
+- 172. The NRLMG stakeholder representatives recommend that you: - a) agree that the proposal to amend regulations to remove the closed season for commercial rock lobster fishing in CRA 7 should be progressed in the October view of Sustainability Measures and Other Management Controls. - b) note that MFish believes that the internal prioritisation process is the best method of determining which regulatory proposals should proceed to be included in Regulatory Review rounds.